mvcds/hubi/README.md

 1. If you want to have a documentated language for your domain, especially when it needs to be consulted by non-technical stakeholders.

-2. Your domain allows (or requires) you to share domain knowledge accross projects.
+2. Your domain allows (or requires) you to share domain knowledge accross repositories.

-3. You want to reuse a project's slice of the domain elsewhere.
-This is the least advisable scenario, as each project generally has a slightly different perspective on how the domain looks like - unless they complement each other e.g. front- and back-ends for a webapp.
+3. You want to reuse a repository's slice of the domain in another repository.
+This is the least advisable scenario, as each repository generally has a slightly different perspective on how the domain looks like - unless they belong to the same project e.g. front- and back-ends for a webapp.

 ## Installation